-At the Centre International d’Antibes, you can both have fun and learn French.
+At the Centre International d’Antibes, you can have both: fun and classes in French.

 You’ll soon find out that at the Centre International d’Antibes, you can do both learn French and have fun in Antibes .
 After class or at the weekend, once you’ve arrived in Antibes, you will be able to check out some of its iconic sights.
 There’s sure to be some activities or tours which you will enjoy.
 Here’s a taster of some of the places and monuments associated with Antibes – I’ve picked out five for you.

 Firstly, you’ll have noticed that pictures of Antibes often depict the town walls and military fort.
 The fort is Fort Carré, which is French for ‘Square Fort’ – but it’s not really a square, it actually forms the shape of a star!
 The fort was built in the mid-sixteenth century.
 At the end of the seventeenth century, it was redeveloped by a well-known architect named Vauban.
 Fort Carré, which once served to protect the local inhabitants, has now become something of a symbol of our town.